Arequipa: History

+Pre-Columbian era

 The early inhabitants of the modern-day Arequipa area were nomads who relied on fishing as well as hunting and gathering for survival.
 Later, pre-Inca cultures domesticated llamas and became sedentary with the rise of agriculture.
 Terraces used for crop irrigation were built on both sides of the Chili River valley.
 The Yarabaya and Chimbe tribes settled in the city's current location, and together with the Cabana and Collagua tribes they developed an agrarian economy in the valley.

 When the Inca Mayta Cápac arrived in the valley of the Chili river, he didn't build cities.
 Instead, through the mitma policy, he forced the resettlement of his subjects to solidify control of existing territories, conduct intelligence duties, and strengthen border enclaves to control unconquered villages.
 A Hispanic version of the events, detailed by chronicler Garcilaso de la Vega, which has been described as historically inaccurate, suggests that around 1170 Huayna Capac stopped in the Chili River valley with his army, calling the area Ari qepay which means "Let's stay here."
 Lands were then distributed among 3,000 families who founded communities such as Yanahuara, Cayma, Tiabaya, Socabaya, and Characato, all of which are districts in Arequipa today.
 After their conquest of Chile the Incas resettled part of the population thousands of kilometres away in Aconcagua Valley.